Bug report #15314

 Hope you can help or send me to someone who can.

-#2 Updated by Wouter van Esse about 4 years ago
+#2 Updated by Wouter van Esse over 4 years ago

 - File gdal_tests.zip added

 I tried to attach the files again.

 I have failed to mention one thing.
 Only when reading with an older version of QGIS the TOWGS line is missing.
 The latest versions do show the TOWGS line.